-While it's true that not everyone is a perfect fit for the sales profession, most people just need the right motivation and management to thrive.Identifying salespeople’s Myers-Briggs personality types is a great place to start when attempting to understand motivational factors.
-But what’s next?
+While it's true that not everyone is a perfect fit for sales, most people just need the right motivation and management to thrive.
+And understanding your team's personality types (as well as those of potential hires) can help you motivate, develop, and train them more effectively.

 As a reminder, the Myers-Briggs Type Indicator® identifies 16 personality types that emerge from your preferences.
 Those preferences are:

 Administering the Myers-Briggs test allows you to discover your employee's preferences, and it assigns each of them a four-letter "type" that encompasses their personality.

 This type can then be used to understand the individual's motivational factors.

 Identifying salespeople's Myers-Briggs personality types is a great place to start when attempting to understand motivational factors.
 But how do you know which types will thrive in sales?

 - ISTP (The Detective)

 - INFJ (The Counselor)

 1. ESFJ (The Provider)